centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 ```
 Then you will get the output files: **gene.bubble.pdf**, **gene.SigReactome.xls**.
 The pdf file is the figure of the top 20 pathways enrichment of our significant DE genes.
 The xls file is the table of details of all the pathways (with P-value < 0.05) of our significant DE genes.

-Here we have some bonus questions, please DIY.
+Here we have some bonus questions:

 **Bonus 1**:
 Could you use any of visulization tools to visualize your aligned SAM/BAM file?

 **Bonus 2**:
-After reading my blog, do you think **htseq** could do counts table as well?
+After reading my blog, do you think **htseq** could do a counts table as well?
 If yes, could you please write your own command for doing it?
 (The manual of HTSeq: https://htseq.readthedocs.io/en/release_0.11.1/count.html)

 **Bonus 3**:
 You have done trimming, references alignment, and features count for the sample **IFNb01.fastq**, could you please also run the same steps on five other samples?
 You could still do it by command line, but it is better to write it with a BASH script (e.g. by loop, or input arguments).